EarthScope/ispaq/README.md

 **Data_Access** has four entries describing where to find data, metadata, events, and optionally response files.

-* `dataselect_url:` should indicate a *miniSEED* data resource as one of the *FDSN web service aliases* used by ObsPy (e.g. `IRIS`), the EarthScope PH5 web service alias 'IRISPH5', an explicit URL pointing to an FDSN web service domain (e.g. `https://service.earthscope.org` ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).
+* `dataselect_url:` should indicate a *miniSEED* data resource as one of the *FDSN web service aliases* used by ObsPy (e.g. `IRIS`), EARTHSCOPE (an alias of 'IRIS'), the EarthScope PH5 web service alias 'IRISPH5', an explicit URL pointing to an FDSN web service domain (e.g. `https://service.earthscope.org` ), or a file path to a directory containing miniSEED files (_See: "Using Local Data Files", below_).

 > _NOTE:_ When data is missing and it is marked as percent_availability=0, the quality code to assign to the target must be inferred.
 To do this, the current logic is to assign quality "M" for EarthScope (fdsnws) derived data, and quality "D" for all other data (IRISPH5, local data, or any other webservice).
 We are aware that this is too simplistic to truly capture the range of possible quality codes, and have it on our radar to improve with a later release.

-* `station_url:` should indicate a metadata location as an FDSN web service alias, the EarthScope PH5 web service alias 'IRISPH5', an explicit URL, or a path to a file containing metadata in [StationXML](https://www.fdsn.org/xml/station/) format ([schema](https://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
+* `station_url:` should indicate a metadata location as an FDSN web service alias, EARTHSCOPE (an alias of 'IRIS'), the EarthScope PH5 web service alias 'IRISPH5', an explicit URL, or a path to a file containing metadata in [StationXML](https://www.fdsn.org/xml/station/) format ([schema](https://www.fdsn.org/xml/station/fdsn-station-1.0.xsd)).
 For web services, this should point to the same place as `dataselect_url` (e.g. `https://service.earthscope.org`).
 For local metadata, StationXML is read at the channel level and any